 Whether you need to visit a dentist for a routine check-up or a more complicated procedure, you should always expect to receive the highest level of care.
 However, if something does go wrong, our Dental Negligence Solicitors can help you receive the compensation you deserve.

-If you see either a private or an NHS dentist, or had dental treatment in a hospital, we can help you make a claim for negligent treatment.
+If you see either a private or an NHS dentist or had dental treatment in a hospital, we can help you make a claim for negligent treatment.

-Dental Injury Solicitors
+Dental Negligence Solicitors

 Some examples of dental negligence claims we have dealt with include: